forkbb/forkbb/readme.md

 ## Requirements

 * PHP 7.3+
-* PHP extensions: pdo, intl, json, mbstring, gd, fileinfo
+* PHP extensions: pdo, intl, json, mbstring, fileinfo
+* PHP extensions (desirable): gd or imagick (for upload avatars and other images)
 * A database such as MySQL 5.5.3 or later (_Drivers for other databases are not realized now_)

 ## Install